Counterfactual Inference for Consumer Choice Across Many Product Categories: Identification and Placebo Tests

 \section{Identification and Placebo Tests}

-In our data, almost all price changes occur on Tuesday nights, at a time (midnight) when very few customers are shopping.
+In our data, almost all price changes occur on Tuesday nights, near midnight, when very few customers are shopping.
 Thus, we can think of the price change as separating Tuesday and Wednesday.
 This motivates an empirical specification in which we use only the data from Tuesday and Wednesday in order to focus narrowly to the days immediately before and after price changes.
-We then include controls at the category level for each week and a dummy variable for Wednesday.
+We then include controls at the category level for each week and a indicator variable for Wednesday.
 The ``identifying assumption'' for learning price elasticities from this specification is that any differences in a particular consumer's preferences for items between Tuesday and Wednesday are constant across weeks; in other words, weeks may differ from one another, but the Tuesday to Wednesday trend is constant over time.
 We also exclude the data from weeks immediately prior to major US Holidays out of a concern that this assumption is less likely to hold in these weeks e.g.\ the difference between the shopping patterns on the Tuesday and Wednesday before Thanksgiving may systematically differ from pattern that holds during more typical weeks.
+We find in our analysis that the Wednesday effect is small, with the average difference in category purchase probabilities between Tuesday and Wednesday of 0.127\% (a 3.5\% relative change in purchase probability).

 In order to assess the validity of our assumptions, we present some supplementary analysis in the spirit of the literature on treatment effects \citep{Athey2017State}.
 In particular, we test for the presence of certain types of price endogeneity by taking the price coefficients we get from the actual price data and comparing to the price coefficients we would get from a model fit on a data with the prices shifted forwards or backwards across time.
 We do this in two ways, first by shifting the price of a single UPC in each category (and giving that UPC a separate price coefficient), and second by simultaneously shifting the prices of all items in the category.
 To create the forward shifted price series for a product, we move each week with a price change forward to the first week that had no price changes in the real data. \footnote{Thus in the shifted data all price changes occur on weeks without price changes in the real data and all weeks with price changes in the real data have no price changes in the shifted data.
 A naive shift of all prices by exactly 1 week fails to break the correlation between the price changes in the shifted and real price data, due to the frequency of week-long temporary price changes.} We repeat this process for each of the 123 product categories and plot the resulting distribution of price coefficients and p-values for the price coefficients.
 The desired result is that the shifted price series result in an approximately uniform distribution of p-values, since the artificial price changes should have no effect on consumer purchase behavior.
 The following results are based on the basic multinomial logit specification (with the pseudo week effects, which are calculated as the category level mean purchase rate in the week). \footnote{We focus on the basic multinomial logit specification due to it's computational speed and relative simplicity.
 Running similar tests for the other specifications including the Nested Factorization is possible in theory, but requires a larger computational cost.}